yueyiwang/ios-decal-proj2/README.md

 1. A smart way for the user to guess letters (since a TextField for letter entry is bad UX)
 2. Customized design, including, but not limited to, custom images for the Hangman states
 3. Anything else that you think will impress us!

+## Grading

+If you satisfy all of the requirements you will get full credit.
+Every requirement missed will have 1 point removed from your total score.

+The total score is out of 4, and students with the top submissions are eligible to receive one extra-credit point (5/4).
+These students have the option to have their resumes referred to Apple University recruiting.